Boards & Commissions

 Who do Planning Commissioners Represent?

-Planning Commissioners are appointed by the city council and represent the municipality at large.
+Planning Commissioners are appointed by the Mayor and represent the municipality at large.
 Planning Commissioners do not represent any particular person, business, or group within their municipality.
 Planning Commissioners should strive to provide input and guidance that will positively affect the entire municipality and excuse themselves from any actions where a conflict of interest could be perceived.

 Planning Commission Duties